therealsphinx/support.balsamiq.com/content/sales/compare.md

 Any products based on the Balsamiq Version 3 Editor will be updated simultaneously whenever we release a [new version](https://blog.balsamiq.com/category/release-notes/) (you'll have to [manually download](https://balsamiq.com/download) the desktop app).

-### Products Based on the Balsamiq Version 2 Editor
+### Products Based on the Mockups Version 2 Editor

 1. [myBalsamiq](https://docs.balsamiq.com/mybalsamiq/)
 2. [Mockups for Confluence Server](https://docs.balsamiq.com/confluence/#mockups-2-for-confluence-server)
 3. [Mockups for JIRA Server](https://docs.balsamiq.com/jira/#mockups-2-for-jira-server)

-These three applications will work almost identically, save for one major difference: The Atlassian Plugins based on the Balsamiq Version 2 Editor (Confluence Server and JIRA Server) do not support the creation of [symbols](https://docs.balsamiq.com/mybalsamiq/symbols/).
+These three applications will work almost identically, save for one major difference: The Atlassian Plugins based on the Mockups Version 2 Editor (Confluence Server and JIRA Server) do not support the creation of [symbols](https://docs.balsamiq.com/mybalsamiq/symbols/).
 This is due to a limitation in the way the plugins were initially implemented.

 ## Editor Differences